Magnetic Dipolar Quantum Battery with Spin-Orbit Coupling: INTRODUCTION

-This paper explores magnetic dipolar spin systems as magnetic dipolar QBs, leveraging their quantum coherence and correlations for improved capacity and ergotropy extraction.
-We have modelled two magnetic dipoles with symmetric and antisymmetric exchange interactions (KSEA and DM) under the uniform Zeeman splitting field in $z$-direction.
+This paper explores magnetic dipolar spin systems as magnetic dipolar QBs, leveraging their quantum coherence and correlations for improved energy injection, extraction, and capacity.
+We have modeled two magnetic dipoles with symmetric and antisymmetric exchange interactions (KSEA and DM) under the uniform Zeeman splitting field in the $z$-direction.

-The motivations behind this study are twofold: (1) the analysis of quantum coherence and correlations under thermodynamic equilibrium and Lindbladian dynamics, and (2) the use of the Gibbs state as the initial state for the QB, which is charged with an additional transverse magnetic field in relation to the Zeeman splitting field.
-The Gibbs state is obtained from the working substance's Hamiltonian, and quantum resources, such as the $l_1$-norm of coherence, quantum discord, and concurrence, are assessed while solving the Lindblad equation under Pauli-X dephasing.
-This approach is employed to study the impact of parameters on the considered quantum resources.
-The performance of dipolar spin-based QBs is then analyzed, and it is suggested that the Nuclear Magnetic Resonance (NMR) platform holds potential for effectively simulating these magnetic dipolar QBs \cite{doronin2007dipolar,doronin2007multiple,fel2024relaxation,bochkin2022theoretical,nian2024nuclear,levitt2008spin,yang2016quantum}.